Cubs vs. Nationals Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Jeimer Candelario and others are available in the Chicago Cubs-Washington Nationals matchup at Nationals Park on Monday, starting at 7:05 PM ET.
+Player prop betting options for Nico Hoerner, Luis Garcia and others are available in the Chicago Cubs-Washington Nationals matchup at Nationals Park on Tuesday, starting at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!